goldbergjeffrey/mydocs/identity-management/identity-provider-settings-deepdive.md

 products: Qlik Cloud Services Enterprise SaaS
 ---

-# Authentication with OpenID Connect and Qlik Enterprise SaaS
+# OpenID Connect configuration in Qlik Cloud Services - Explained

 OpenId Connect wants to be a simplified mechanism for modern web application authentication.
 But like most identity management schemes in software there are